XJOSCOX/Project1/README.md

 ## Notes

-Describe any challenges encountered while building the app.

-It was pretty much easy.
+It was pretty much easy, but time consuming.

 ## License